girder/large_image/docs/getting_started.rst

 large_image handles geospatial images.
 These can be handled as any other image in pixel-space by just opening them normally.
 Alternately, these can be opened with a projection and then referenced using that projection.

+..
+Can we reproject from one CRS to another?

 .. code-block:: python

     import large_image